Crystal synthesis - Camilla Coletti

 In our laboratories we adopt a chemical vapor deposition (CVD) approach to synthesize 2D materials with exceptional electronic, optical and tribological properties.
 The synthetized materials are thouroughly investigated with advanced microscopic and spectroscopic techniques as well as via transport measurements.
 The structural and electronic properties of 2D materials and their heterostacks are tailored via atomic intercalation and the realization of superlattices.
 A strong collaboration is carried on with research groups involved in Graphene Flagship, in particular Spintronics (WP2), Photonics and Optoelectronics (WP8) and Wafer-scale System Integration (WP10).

-Thanks to this activities, we have developed a rapid and industrially appealing CVD process for the synthesis of millimeter sized single-crystal graphene with remarkable transport properties Miseikis e at, 2D Mater 2 2015.
-Furthermore we have recently presented a novel approach for the seeded growth of high-quality large single-crystal graphene (Fig.2) Miseikis et al, 2D Mater 4 2017.
+Thanks to these activities, we have developed a rapid and industrially appealing CVD process for the synthesis of millimeter sized single-crystal graphene with remarkable transport properties (Miseikis et al., 2015).
+Furthermore we have recently presented a novel approach for the seeded growth of high-quality large single-crystal graphene (Miseikis et al., 2017).
 This deterministic growth approach is especially promising for wafer-scale integration of graphene.
-Also, we have realized via CVD 2D vertical heterostacks with atomically sharp interfaces such as graphene/hBN Mishra et al, Carbon 96 2016, TMD/graphene and TMD/hBN.
-The latter displays exceptional optical properties such as a robust polarization conservation at room temperature Rossi et al, 2D Mater 3 2016.
+Also, we have realized via CVD 2D vertical heterostacks with atomically sharp interfaces such as graphene/hBN (Mishra et al., 2016), TMD/graphene and TMD/hBN.
+The latter displays exceptional optical properties such as a robust polarization conservation at room temperature (Rossi et al., 2016).

 Connection with Graphene Flagship project